 Using either her laptop or her phone, Agnes is able to easily access the vast suite of learning materials available as part of the course.

-“If you like videos then you can watch the lectures online, which usually are really well designed.”
+“Our learning materials have been really, really well designed.
+They cater for if you like to read you can read, and if you like videos then you can watch the lectures online, which usually are really well designed.”

 “I have never found there’s not enough material.
 The content and the quality and the quantity of it, they've all been fantastic.”